28 January 2013

 "Oh come on, I heard you guys are polite, helpful, never a disparaging word.
 That is when one can understand your accent."

-"Well, if ye go ter Belfast ye 'ill enter da swearin' capitol of da world.
+"Well, if ye go ter Belfast, ye 'ill enter da swearin' capitol of da world.
 We are warurld class at dat we are.
 An' we owe it al' ter da English who forced us ter learn dere tongue rather den keep oyur pure native language.
 As a matter av fact, if America 'adn't rescued da French, France wud be de moost swearin' nashun on eart an' purobably swearin' in German.
 But dere ya are."
 Patrick said heatedly as me colleagues grinned.
-But not the newbie, he was way confused now.
+But not the newbie.
+He was very confused now.

-But never deterred he said, "Belfast?
-That the capitol?
+But never deterred, he said, "Belfast?
+That the capital?
 Look, I was thinking to take a vacation there in July.
-Warm month, no snow, since your skiing doesn't sound so good the way you talk."
+Warm month, no snow since your skiing doesn't sound so good the way you talk."

 "Em . . . noo, yoy're roight noo snow, but dat is da mont oyur sporting games keck in," Patrick said totally into this now.